Pieter van Langen

 Launch Design Impulse

 Organizations act in a complex world to achieve goals.
-Those that are successful display curiosity, creativity, and commitment to change.
-And more often than not, design drives the success of these enterprises, companies, and institutions:
+The successful ones display curiosity, creativity, and commitment to change.
+And more often than not, design drives the success of these enterprises, companies, and institutions.

 For this reason, Pieter van Langen decided to launch Design Impulse.
 We are an independent Dutch management consulting firm specializing in design leadership consulting.
-Consult us to grow design in value, impact, and performance and turn it into a strategic advantage.
+Consult us to make design strong and strategic in your organization.

 Posted by Pieter van Langen in News